3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_01/javaScript/intro-to-ES2015.md

 [Spread Operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_operator): The spread operator `...` allows an expression (like an array) to be expanded into multiple elements.

 This makes separating an array into individual elements incredibly simple.
-In ES5, you would need to use the index of each array item in order to get access to that value/send in that value as an argument.
+In ES5, you would need to use the index of each array item in order to get access to that value or to send in that value as an argument.

 ```js
 // ES5